Tumult97/Obsidian-Files/Work/Equity Risk Pending Committee Approval.md

 - Regression testing
 - Committee approval is complicated from memory
 - Will most likely need some boy scouting
+- May need to add custom action button

 ## Questions